Venkatarama Reddy: Life

-The Commissioner of Police of the City of Hyderabad used to be called the ‘Kotwal’.
+The Commissioner of Police of the City of Hyderabad used to be called the 'Kotwal'.
 It is one of the oldest establishment and used to be the most powerful job in the H.E.H.
 Nizam's Government.

 As a city police commissioner, he also headed the Baldia in Ex-Officio cadre.
 He is responsible for peace and neatness in the city.
 He has introduced street lighting as a security measure (Those days it was called Kandil).
 He appointed dedicated staff for the purpose.
 He introduced a weekly special sanitation programme in all streets, through which it was possible to see the clean city every Friday morning.

-The last Kotwal was also the first Hindu holder of this office.
-He served in this job for over 14 years and became a legend even during his lifetime.